Open records, never resold.

 Enter any address to pull HPD violations — severity breakdown, registration, owner info.
 Updated daily.

-Search any landlord or LLC to see full violation history, portfolio size, and risk score across all properties.
+Search any landlord or LLC to see violation history, portfolio size, and risk score across every property.

-Per-pupil spending, Title I funding, and PTA contributions across 1,800+ NYC public schools.
-Searchable.
+Per-pupil spending, Title I funding, and PTA contributions across 1,800+ public schools.

 Look up executed marshal evictions for any address across all five boroughs.
-Know before you sign a lease.
+Know before you sign.

 Every 311 request filed at an address — noise, heat, pests, plumbing — with agency assignments and resolutions.